 Charlotte: I’m constantly multitasking so there’s never a quiet moment!
-I really enjoy being a key point of contact between the assignments and the projects that Besedo are doing internally to grow the company.
+I enjoy being a key point of contact between the assignments and the projects Besedo are doing internally to grow the company.
 In my previous role I was focused on one client; now I get a view of everything!

 Charlotte started as a moderator and grew with Besedo holding different positions such as shift manager or team leader for various clients; she is now the moderation and trust & safety expert for the organization.